system-er/gdtinycc/README.md

 integrates tinycc(aka TCC) into Godot with gdextension c++.
 compile and execute C code directly (both very fast!).
 GDTinyCC is a new node for godot that inherits from Node.
 WIP (work in progress) - programmed with godot 4.5, tinycc-mob
+now tested on Linux (Ubuntu 24.4) and Windows (11).
 time to get out the old Kernighan/Ritchie C-bible  ;-)